Aging-Related Diseases Archives - Sanford Burnham Prebys

 2009: Postdoctoral Associate with Dr. Ursula Jakob, Department of Molecular, Cellular and Developmental Biology, University of Michigan, Ann Arbor, USA

-2015: Winner of the Biochemical Journal Best Oral Presentation Prize at the EMBO Workshop: The Regulation of Aging and Proteostasis
+2015: Best Oral Presentation Prize, EMBO Workshop: The Regulation of Aging and Proteostasis

-2013: Winner of award for the best oral presentation at the 12th Annual Poster Symposium at Sanford Burnham Prebys Medical Discovery Institute
+2013: Best Oral Presentation at the 12th Annual Poster Symposium at Sanford Burnham Prebys Medical Discovery Institute

 Select Publications